liuliu/sdtri/README.md

 	./gcd-v 14 35

 Again, it outputs 7, which is the same as original gcd program.
 Pretty good.
-But it will break down in case:
+However, it will break down in case:

 	./gcd-v 0 12

-Oops, now while the original program will gives 0, the stripped down version will stuck in a infinite loop.
+Oops, now while the original program will gives 0, the stripped down version will stuck in a infinite loop :(